 A percentage is really a division by a 100.
 Changing a percentage to a fraction means setting the denominator of the percentage to 100.

-1. Four-fifths of cars leaving a car park paid for parking for three hours or more.
-What is this in percentage terms?
+Four-fifths of cars leaving a car park paid for parking for three hours or more.
+What is this as a percentage?

 His percentage score was 31%.